 However, that’s hardly the entire list!
 As we work our way through the data analysis, we will explore additional hidden factors that influence the life expectancy of an individual.

-For this demonstration, we make use of the Life Expectancy (WHO) Kaggle dataset.
+We use the Life Expectancy (WHO) Kaggle dataset for this demonstration.

 Let’s start by loading the data.